 By day, you will have opportunities to chat with Quest Characters, complete various quests, and adventure throughout the Feywilds!
 By night, you can join in for night ditching, participate in bardic performances, and network with travelers from across the lands.

-When you arrive at the gate, you will receive a Character Sheet.
+When you arrive at the gate, you will receive a Character Sheet and a map of the area.
 This sheet will be your guide to this world.
 It will track your character’s class, party, completed quests, schedules, and a map of the area.
 This sheet will also outline all the rules that will be explained below.
 Combatants will also receive a court bandana to denote your court alignment.
+Before you start your adventuring, you will need to choose a class to play.
+This class cannot be changed during the event.

 An "Ability Regain" lets you regain all "per life" and "per refresh" abilities, but you lose all active enchantments.
-At the start of a new day, quest block, or any battle game you participate in, you receive an Ability Regain
+At the start of a new day or quest block, you can choose to receive an Ability Regain.
+You must take an Ability Regain at the start of any battle game event you participate in.

 Martial Class Archetypes can be changed once after every Ability Regain, but you must Respawn to do so.